Coach McKinstry has extensive experience in elite player development, at both full international level and in elite academies.

 As part of his philosophy of continuous development, he ensures that he regularly spends time observing and sharing best practice with other top teams and coaches.

-In the past year he has been hosted by, and spent time with various clubs including: Swansea City F.C.
+He has been hosted by, and spent time with a range of club including: Swansea City F.C.
 (English Premier); the Scottish Football Association; Hibernians F.C.
 (Scottish Championship); Everton F.C.
 (English Premier); ATM F.A.
 (Malaysian Premier); Phnom Penh Crown F.C.
 (Cambodian Premier); Army United F.C.
 (Thai Premier); QUeen's Park Rangers (English Premier).